 2. The auctions and bidding process

-- 2.2 Individuals wishing to place a bid (each a “Participant”) prior to the live event can do so from the beginning of the Term by:-
+- 2.2 Individuals wishing to place a bid (each a “Participant”) can do so from the beginning of the Term by:-

 - 2.2.1 accessing the Auction website, www.gwctscottishauction.co.uk (the “Site”) from which the Participant will be directed to place their bid; or

-- 2.2.2 contacting the Auction manager by mail, email or fax using the form provided on the Site.
+- 2.2.2 contacting the Auction manager by mail or email using the form provided in the catalogue.

 - 2.3 In order to place an online bid, Participants will be required to complete a registration form.
 Details can be found on the Site.